A clearer way for schools to understand change over time

 What Makes BrainDash Different?

-BrainDash is the only platform designed to surface patterns in student well-being by combining multiple school-based signals, rather than relying on a single check-in or survey.
+BrainDash is the only platform designed to make patterns in student well-being understandable by bringing together multiple school-based inputs, rather than relying on a single check-in or survey.

 -